jxtx-memorial/jxtx-memorial.github.io/obituaries.md

         Ph.D. program in Computer Science at the Pennsylvania State University in the Center for Comparative Genomics and Bioinformatics under the supervision of Professors Webb Miller and Francesca Chiaromonte.
-His Ph.D. work focused on developing novel machine learning approaches for identifying functional elements in the genome [2] , leveraging the wealth of new data from ENCODE ( <a href="https://www.encodeproject.org/">https://www.encodeproject.org/</a> ) and the alignments of newly assembled vertebrate genomes.</p>
+His Ph.D. work focused on developing novel machine learning approaches for identifying functional elements in the genome, leveraging the wealth of new data from ENCODE ( <a href="https://www.encodeproject.org/">https://www.encodeproject.org/</a> ) and the alignments of newly assembled vertebrate genomes.</p>
     <h4>Creating a Galaxy</h4>